source-foundry/fontmake-mp/README.md

 ## Acknowledgments

-fontmake-mp is a script built on the excellent [fontmake](https://github.com/googlei18n/fontmake) project where all of the hard work happens.
+fontmake-mp is built on the excellent [fontmake](https://github.com/googlei18n/fontmake) project where all of the hard work happens.

 ## License